Chaykin was very gracious to us. He

 Death Threat from Help Wanted, Male

-The glass on the door and light fixture over the door were changed sometime in the past five years or replaced temporarily for the shoots to match the brownstone facade on the set.
-The "914" number was appended just for the shows.
+The door glass and light fixture over the door were either changed sometime after the series ended or replaced temporarily for the shoots of the brownstone facade.
+The "914" number was affixed for the shooting.